 It has become a tradition that each member of the senior class gives a senior speech.
 This takes place in our Assembly or Chapel.
-Each senior is introduced by their Advisor, or in some cases, a member of the faculty that he chooses for his introduction.
+Each senior is introduced by their Advisor.
 Family and guests are allowed to attend.
 The senior giving the speech may attend lunch with his family following the speech.
 If the senior invites friends to lunch, those friends must have a study hall immediately following the Assembly or Chapel service.
 Invited students with study hall are to check out with the Dean of Students prior to the senior speech.
+For more information, please contact the Chaplain who coordinates the process for Senior Speeches.